xflows/rdm/docs/_build/html/_sources/installation.txt

 Aleph and RSD
 ^^^^^^^^^^^^^

 * Yap prolog (preferably compiled with ``--tabling`` enabled for speedups).
-Check the Github repository `here <https://github.com/vscosta/yap-6.3>`_.
-Please use the latest version available.
-Old versions (older than 6.2) will likely not work.
+Please use version `6.3.3 <https://github.com/vscosta/yap-6.3/tree/yap-6.3.3>`_ which is know to work.
+Other versions may or may not work correctly.

 On Debian-based systems you can simply install it as::